The New Eurozone Risk Morphology

 Date Written: February 25, 2019

 Ten years into the global financial crisis, the euro area is struggling to get back on a path of stability and growth.
-Leaving aside international factors, the underlying reasons come from within, ranging from the EMU architectural incompleteness to the reluctance to address some key issues, starting from the ECB mandate and the constraints.
-These reasons develop along two main ‘backbones’ that define the Eurozone risk morphology: large and persistent competitive gaps, which contrast center and periphery, and systematic risk segregation, which hinders any effective progress towards a fiscal union.
-The present paper analyzes these two ‘risk backbones’ and measures them through appropriate indicators that combine standard macro-economic variables (such as inflation differentials) with financial variables that have become relevant in the post-crisis period (such as sovereign yield spreads and Target2 balances).
-The critical values of these indicators highlight a matter of (un-)sustainability of the EMU membership, as confirmed by the rising Euro-skeptic debate and redenomination risk.
-The answer to these problems cannot be limited to a strengthening of the budgetary surveillance and the stability discipline of the private financial sector: it must open to risk sharing between member countries in order to definitively defuse centrifugal forces, remove financial and commercial imbalances, and create the conditions for a fiscal union with a federal budget, an unified debt market and a single finance minister.
+Leaving aside international factors, many underlying reasons come from within and range from the EMU architectural incompleteness to the reluctance to address some key issues, starting from the ECB mandate and constraints.
+These reasons develop along two main risk backbones that define the Eurozone risk morphology: large and persistent competitive gaps, which contrast center and periphery, and systematic risk segregation, which hinders effective progress towards a fiscal union.
+The present paper explores these two risk backbones and measures them through economic and financial indicators that are closely related to each other.
+The critical values of these indicators highlight a matter of unsustainability of the EMU membership, as hinted by the rising Euro-skeptic debate.
+This has resulted in a confrontational attitude of most distressed countries with the European institutions, which in turn has been translated into higher sovereign risk premia as in the recent Italian experience.
+The recipe for these problems cannot be limited to a strengthened surveillance and stricter stability discipline of the financial sector: it must open to risk sharing in order to definitively defuse centrifugal forces, remove financial and commercial imbalances, and pave the way for a fiscal union with a federal budget, an unified debt market and a single finance minister.

-Keywords: Competitive Gaps, Real Effective Exchange Rate, Financial REER, Inflation Differentials, Real Sovereign Yield Spreads, Target2, Risk Segregation
+Keywords: Competitive Gaps, Financial Real Effective Exchange Rate, Inflation Differentials, Real Sovereign Yield Spreads, Target2, Risk Segregation, Risk Sharing

 JEL Classification: E02, E58, G01, H12, H63